 Economist and journalist Tim Harford researches the story behind numbers and statistics.
 Are the stats correct?
 No, what went wrong?
 All while following the news with topics like the refugee crisis and West-European youth fighting for IS.

-In this podcast Enrico Bertini and Moritz Stefaner talk about data visualization and everything related every other week.
+In this podcast Enrico Bertini and Moritz Stefaner talk about data visualization and everything related.
 Most of the times they will have a professional data-nerd joining the conversation.
-In terms of content really good, so bare with the sometimes not so good audio.
+Really good content, so bare with the sometimes not so good audio.

 What’s The Point

 How does data affects your life?
 With ‘Big data, small talk’ as its motto, data-driven news site FiveThirtyEight publishes a new conversation every week.
 Presentation is done by Jody Avirgan.
-You fanboys out there: be sure to look at the other FiveThirtyEight podcasts as well.
+Be sure to look at the other FiveThirtyEight podcasts as well.